-BHA will lead the effort to establish a robust yet user-friendly data sharing and data tracking plan so that the community and funders have a reliable way to see the impacts of the plan's implementation.
-Progress will be tracked against all goals in each area of the Transformation Plan.
-Current research involves evaluating the most cost effective and useful data management system for the plan's implementation as well as studying best practices of Choice Implementation grantees.
+BHA will establish a robust yet user-friendly data sharing and data tracking system so that strategic partners, key funders, and HUD have a reliable way to see the impacts of the plan's implementation.
+Progress will be tracked against HUD's performance measures and BHA's own goals in each area of the Transformation Plan.
+The data collected will be routinely analyzed to ensure that progress is on a positive trajectory.
+If the results of the data show certain goals and metrics failing to improve, BHA and its partners will determine a solution that may include bringing in additional resources or adopting a new approach.
+BHA will remain responsive and adaptive throughout the CNI implementation grant.

+Current research involves evaluating the most cost effective and sustainable data management system for the plan's implementation as well as studying best practices of Choice Implementation grantees.
+This led BHA to develop a structure that will enable data to flow from agencies, public sources, the case management team, and the developer into a central database.
 Beyond the technical aspects of data collection and analysis, warehousing and reporting, an important part of keeping stakeholders engaged is sharing data, successes, and challenges.